Girl Wakes to Find Stranger Stole Mom's Car in Manchester: Police

-A 9-year-old girl was asleep in the back of her mother’s car when it was stolen in Manchester Thursday night and ran a quarter mile back to the gas station the car was stolen from, police said.
+A 9-year-old girl was asleep in the back of her mother’s car when it was stolen in Manchester Wednesday night and ran a quarter-mile back to the gas station the car was stolen from, police said.
 Investigators are searching for the teen who stole the car.

 Officers responded to the Shell gas station at 404 Hartford Road at 9:30 p.m.
 Thursday after receiving a report that a vehicle with a 9-year-old asleep in the back had been stolen.